Vegetarian Spinach Ricotta Lasagna Roll Ups Recipe

 Equipment Needed For This Recipe

+The complete list of ingredients with measurements is on the recipe card at the end of this post.
 The Purple Pumpkin Blog uses both cups and weighted measurements in its recipes, making American cups and kitchen food scales valuable tools for trying all the recipes.
 We provide US customary, imperial, and metric measurements.
 Still, it’s important to note that while you can combine cup measurements with weighted measures, never mix US customary/imperial (pounds, ounces, pints, etc.) with metric (kilograms, grams, liters, etc.).

 Reasons Why You’ll Love Spinach Ricotta Lasagna Rollups